deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Exactly how many calories do you *need*?"
 Regaari asked.

 "Me, on a light day?
 At least ten thousand or so."
 WARHORSE replied.
-"But this is gonna be a really active day, so…a lot more.
+"But this is gonna be a really active day, so...a lot more.
 Anyway, main should be ready."

 Between a small rock and leaning the bag against what remained of his left forearm, Regaari was able to hold it steady enough to poke at it with the spoon.
 While it certainly *looked* appetising enough, his nose was practically being overwhelmed by the rich scent.
 He tried it.

 One mouthful was enough.
-"Great…Father Fyu!" he coughed.
+"Great...Father Fyu!" he coughed.

 WARHORSE just laughed.
 "You okay?"